Login

 You can agree upon a right of first refusal by contract, for example by means of an entry in the land register when the deed of condominium ownership is established or by a unanimous written agreement of all the condominium owners.
 It’s also possible for individual owners to mutually agree a separate right of first refusal.

-9. How does a right of first refusal work in the case of land?
+9. How does the right of first refusal work in the case of land?

 If you want to sell land, you should check for any statutory rights of first refusal.
 The communal authority may have a right of first refusal.
 Contractual rights of first refusal for land are usually established in writing and recorded in the land register.